nerves-networking/whenwhere/README.md

 Features include:

 * Multiple ways to avoid being tricked by overly aggressive HTTP caches
+* Millisecond timestamp for setting clocks
 * Optional device geo-location
-* Optional millisecond timestamp for setting clocks
-* HTTP and HTTPS support
+* Optional public IP address and port used to make the request

 ## API